Personal training qualifications

 Typically, personal trainers attend conferences every year and seminars on the latest advances in training techniques.
 Some undertake weekend courses in specific areas such as GP referral or Pre & Post Natal.
 We always suggest you ask your trainer when they last updated their qualifications and whether it was practical or theoretical based.

 We recognise only accredited qualifications and relevant experience.
-The qualification structure in the UK is fairly straight-forward, however we obviously take recognised qualifications from countries such as Australia, America, Canada, South Africa and Europe.
-These qualifications are run through our qualified personal trainers to check the relevancy and achievement level prior to us granting them membership.
+The qualification structure in the UK is fairly straight-forward, however we do consider recognised qualifications from countries such as Australia, America, Canada, South Africa and Europe.
+We ask that the trainer gets their qualifications assessed by the Register of Exercise Professionals to ensure they meet the UK standards, prior to us approving their membership.

 Examples of UK held qualifications: